eilerth/sqlclr-http-request/README.md

 SELECT [dbo].[clr_http_request]('GET', 'https://github.com/eilerth/sqlclr-http-request/', NULL, NULL, '<Options><security_protocol>Tls12</security_protocol></Options>');
 ```

-## Should this be a feature shipped with SQL Server?
+## Should this be a native function in SQL Server?

 If you think so, you should vote for it here: https://feedback.azure.com/forums/908035-sql-server/suggestions/34429699-http-request-function